siirirautio/deep_learning_tutorial/README.md

-# Practical deep learning tutorial for beginners
+# A practical deep learning tutorial for beginners
 This is a tutorial for getting started with deep learning using Tensorflow2 and Keras, created by Siiri Rautio, University of Helsinki.

 The tutorial has the following parts: